dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-slice-and-dice/index.md

 ### Step 1: Understand the 📋 Requirements (Interactive Discovery)

 The customer requirements are:
-- Teams should access only their own apps, those apps being easytrade and hipstershop.
+- Teams should only access their own apps, those apps being easytrade and hipstershop.
 This includes ALL DATA.
 - Both easytrade and hipstershop logs need a separate bucket.
 Think about routing rules for logs and their respective buckets considering that everything is deployed in a kubernetes environment.
-- Customers needs to be able to easily navigate through DT interface, and see their respective apps.
+- Customers needs to be able to easily navigate through Dynatrace interface and see their respective apps as well as app signals.
-- Costs split by apps, to understand how much each team is spending in Observability.
+- Costs need to be split by each application to understand how much each team is spending on Observability overall.

+### WHAT NOW?

+**What are some questions you would ask yourself before doing the hands on work?**

 <details>
-  <summary>How do you get there...</summary>
+  <summary>Here's how you get there...</summary>

 #### 🔐 Access Control
 Goal: Understand who should access what data.
 Think about all questions that you need to ask your customer to uncover this.
 For example: